Frequently Asked Questions

 The project is expected to include Transportation Systems Management and Operations (TSMO) strategies to improve traffic flow and safety.
 TSMO strategies under consideration include dynamic shoulder lanes, variable speed limits, ramp metering, lane control and queue warning systems.
 Other possible improvements include improved signage, event management and interchange improvements at Broadway/I-65 to reduce backups and increase capacity.

 The 80/94 FlexRoad corridor is a developed area with limited right-of-way available for improvements without major impacts to businesses and homes in the area.
-These constraints are one of the reasons why innovative solutions are being identified.
+These constraints are one of the reasons why TSMO strategies were identified.

 TSMO strategies are innovative solutions that work within existing transportation systems and focus on possibilities largely within the existing footprint of the corridor.
 Benefits include smoother and more reliable traffic flow, improved safety, less wasted fuel and cleaner air, along with a more efficient use of resources – both funding and roadway facilities.

 The Project Team is coordinating with local, state and federal officials throughout project development.
 Input from the public is another important part of the process.
-The draft environmental document is expected in spring 2024.
-It will identify a preferred alternative and will be accompanied by a formal comment period.
-The NEPA Study is expected to be finalized in late 2024.
+The draft environmental document is expected by summer 2025.
+It will be accompanied by a public hearing and a formal comment period.
+The NEPA Study is expected to be finalized in late 2025.

 Improved traffic flow, especially during peak travel times, is expected to reduce crashes along the corridor including rear-end crashes and crashes resulting from improperly changing lanes and failure to yield.
 Click here to visit the TSMO page for more information on how TSMO strategies improve flow and safety.